LionGovIO/LionGov/README.md

 ## Debugging

-Run the server with `DEBUG=liongov* node --inspect server.js` and go to Google Chorme (or Chromium) [chrome://inspect/](chrome://inspect/), there should appear an "inspect" option there under "Remote Target".
+Run the server with `DEBUG=liongov* node --inspect server.js` or `yarn debug` and go to Google Chorme (or Chromium) [chrome://inspect/](chrome://inspect/), there should appear an "inspect" option there under "Remote Target".